Khristina Chess

 All of the characters are vivid, and the story is captivating.
 The creative visual aspect of the novel is also a nice touch; Lennie writes her poems on scraps and scatters them everywhere, and these appear at the beginning of chapters.

-Family is a tough topic for teens.
-This book is must-read for anyone looking for YA novels about sisterhood.
+Family can be a difficult challenge for teens.
+This book is must-read for anyone looking for YA novels about tough topics like sisterhood and grief.
 For more books like this, check out my lists Which Heartbreaking YA Books about Sisters Should You Read Next and Which Great YA Books about Siblings Should You Read Next.

 Straight A’s by Khristina Chess